-Navori QL Breathes New Life into Campus Digital Signage for Santa Clara University
+Navori QL powers digital signage network for Santa Clara University

 Flexible multi-seat architecture, richer visuals and data integration, and anticipated integration with campus emergency notification system set QL apart from the competition